SVGDreamer: Text Guided SVG Generation with Diffusion Model: Algorithm for VPSD

 \section{Algorithm for VPSD}

 We summarize the algorithm of Vectorized Particle-based Score Distillation (VPSD) in \cref{algo:vpsd}.
-First, VPSD initializes $k (\ge 1)$ groups of SVG parameters, a pretrained diffusion model $\epsilon_{\phi}$ parameterized by $\phi$ and the LoRA layers $\epsilon_{\phi_{\mathrm{est}}}$ parameterized by $\phi_{\mathrm{est}}$, as the pretrained reward model $r$.
-Note that only the diffusion model is pretrained with frozen parameters, while LoRA~\cite{lora_hu_2022} thaws some of its parameters.
-Subsequently, VPSD randomly selects a parameter $\theta$ from the set of SVG parameters and generates a raster image $x$ based on this selection.
-The parameter $\theta$ is then updated using Variational Score Distillation (VSD). $k$ samples are sampled using $\epsilon_{\phi}(y)$ and utilized to update the parameters of $\phi$.
-This process is repeated until a satisfactory result is obtained and the algorithm returns $k$ groups of SVG parameters as the final output.
+VPSD first initializes $k$ ($\geq 1$) groups of SVG parameters, a pretrained diffusion model $\epsilon_{\phi}$ parameterized by $\phi$, a LoRA-based estimator $\epsilon_{\phi_{\mathrm{est}}}$ parameterized by $\phi_{\mathrm{est}}$, and a pretrained reward model $r$.
+Note that the pretrained diffusion model remains frozen, while only the LoRA parameters are updated during optimization~\cite{lora_hu_2022}.

+At each iteration, VPSD randomly selects one SVG parameter set $\theta$ from the particle set and renders it into a raster image $x$.
+The selected parameter set $\theta$ is then updated using the VPSD objective.
+Meanwhile, samples generated by $\epsilon_{\phi_{\mathrm{est}}}(y)$ are used to update the estimator parameters $\phi_{\mathrm{est}}$.
+This process is repeated until convergence, and the algorithm finally returns $k$ groups of SVG parameters as the output.

-\cref{algo:sive_vpsd} is the combination of VPSD and SIVE (Semantic-driven Image Vectorizatio).
-This algorithm has the same initialization as VPSD, but it needs to get a sample using diffusion model $\epsilon_{\phi}$ given text prompt $y$.
-In the sampling process, it can obtain the sample's corresponding attention map.
-Depending on attention map, the algorithm can get background mask and foreground mask.
-It optimizes the SVG parameters according to the foreground mask and background mask, respectively, and then fine-tunes them using the VPSD algorithm.
+\cref{algo:sive_vpsd} summarizes the full pipeline that combines VPSD with SIVE (Semantic-driven Image Vectorization).
+This algorithm shares the same initialization as VPSD, but it additionally requires an initial sample generated by the diffusion model $\epsilon_{\phi}$ from the text prompt $y$.
+During the sampling process, the corresponding cross-attention maps are extracted.
+Based on these attention maps, the algorithm constructs foreground and background masks, optimizes the SVG parameters with the SIVE objective, and then further refines them using VPSD.